phylisscity/GeoLocation---Ex1/README.md

 # 🌍 GeoModule — Find Closest GPS Points

-**GeoModule** is a Python utility that finds the closest GPS coordinate in one dataset to each point in another.
-It’s built for developers and analysts working with geographic data — think cities matched to the nearest airport, service requests matched to field offices, etc.
+---

+### 📌 Project Summary

+**GeoModule** is a developer-focused Python package for geospatial matching.
+It allows users to match each coordinate in one dataset (e.g., cities) to the nearest coordinate in another dataset (e.g., airports) using the Haversine formula for great-circle distance.

+Designed with flexibility in mind, GeoModule supports CSV, JSON, and manual input formats, and outputs structured JSON files with metadata.
+It includes both an interactive CLI and a batch-testing runner, making it ideal for integration into data workflows or exploratory analysis pipelines.

 ---